SeleniumHQ/www.seleniumhq.org/src/main/rst/appendix_migrating_from_rc_to_webdriver.rst

 Discovering when a page load is complete is a tricky business.
 Do we mean "when the load event fires", "when all AJAX requests are complete", "when there's no network traffic", "when document.readyState has changed" or something else entirely?

-WebDriver attempts to simulate the original Selenium behavior, but this doesn't always work perfectly for many reasons.
+WebDriver attempts to simulate the original Selenium behavior, but this doesn't always work perfectly for various reasons.
 The most common reason is that it's hard to tell the difference between a page load not having started yet, and a page load having completed between method calls.
-This sometimes means that control is returned to your test before the page has finished (or started!) loading.
+This sometimes means that control is returned to your test before the page has finished (or even started!) loading.

 The solution to this is to wait on something specific.
 Commonly, this might be for the element you want to interact with next, or for some Javascript variable to be set to a specific value.
 An example would be: